 Only use the charger provided to charge the battery.

 If leaving your battery in storage for a long time, charge it to full beforehand and turn off the battery at the button.
 Please charge every 90 days to maintain the battery life.
-1.2 When the light on the charging brick changes from red to green the Power Pack is fully charged and should be unplugged.

 Maintenance